shanehoey/snooey/README.md

 # Snooey Theme

-Snooey - A simple but extensive Jekyll theme
+Snooey - A simple but extensive Jekyll theme that I user accross multiple websites.

 view a live example [snooey.netlify.com](https://snooey.netlify.com)

 ##  Usage

+IMPORTANT - due to contstant development and potential breaking changes I recommend that you fork this repository to use as the remote theme.

 Add the following to Gemfile